 Introduction

-Like many marketing techniques, leaflet distribution works well only when done correctly.
-When approached carelessly or by someone with little experience it can easily become a painful waste of time and money.
+Like all marketing techniques, leaflet distribution works well only when done correctly.
+When approached carelessly or by someone with no experience, it can easily become a painful waste of time and money.

 1. Selecting demographics on qualities other than only income

-Good targeting is an absolutely crucial part of improving the chance of your flyer drop working and generating business.
+Good targeting is an absolutely crucial part of improving the chances of your flyer drop being successful.

-As you can imagine an older couple will respond to different types of advertising compared to a young family even though they might have a similar household income.
+As you can imagine, an older couple will likely respond to different types of advertising compared to a young family, even if they have a similar household income.

 2. Use more than one design

-It might be a good idea to use a different leaflet design in different parts of town.
+It might be a good idea to use a different leaflet design in different locations.

 You can tailor your design to each demographic you are targeting or use different designs for each flyer drop in a multi-drop campaign.